 We seek to embed a culture of integrity at all levels, through Risk Assessments, Policies and Controls, and Communications and Learning.

 Detection

-up and give voice to their values and of reporting channels, monitoring and
+We encourage employees to speak up and give voice to their values and concerns through the establishment of reporting channels, monitoring and review of compliance with the framework, and audits and expert deep dives.

 Response